luozhongze/Multi-Physics/README.md

 ## Acknowledgements

-This work was helped by volunteers (Qizhi Zheng, Yi Xiao, Junyu Pan, Zhan Shen, Junhao Wu, Ya Gao, Yang Yu, Yuxi Sun, Mingxin Song, Yanzhe Fan, Peng Yang, Shuangtong Zhu, Zhongyang Cao, Qiwei Song, Mingqi Shao, Jiaming Tian, and Yuting Song).
-Special thanks for their hard work.
+This work was helped by volunteers, and we would like to thank them for their hard work.
+(Qizhi Zheng, Yi Xiao, Junyu Pan, Zhan Shen, Junhao Wu, Ya Gao, Yang Yu, Yuxi Sun, Mingxin Song, Yanzhe Fan, Peng Yang, Shuangtong Zhu, Zhongyang Cao, Qiwei Song, Mingqi Shao, Jiaming Tian, and Yuting Song)